davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 - Zero or one `.js` files, built in the second pass
 - Exactly one `.yaml` file to define the data structure.
 This is helpful when integrating the patterns into the site, and will be expanded on in a separate post.

+Each pattern's accessibility was tested using Khan Academy's [tota11y](https://khan.github.io/tota11y/) for accessibility testing in the browser.

+We used [Browserstack](https://www.browserstack.com/) for browser/device testing.

 ### Basic build pipeline

 Although PatternLab can compile SCSS, we elected to only use the mustache rendering part of PatternLab, as we wanted to keep control of all production code generation.
 We started off with a minimal build pipeline, originally in Grunt, but quickly switching to Gulp, knowing that we could add to it when we needed to.
 Initially it was only for linting and compiling SCSS, and moving asset files where they needed to be for the PatternLab server to display them correctly.